HBelusca/reactos/sdk/lib/conutils/README.txt

 3. "PAGER" (pager.c and pager.h): Console Pager API (CON_PAGER):
    Implements core console/terminal paging functionality around console screens.
    Depends on "SCREEN", and indirectly on "STREAM" and "BASE".

+-- ReadInput Library --

+4. "READINPUT" (readinput.c and readinput.h): Offers line-editing functionality
+   around the ReadConsole() API or the STREAM functions, with support for auto-completion.
+This library depends on "BASE" and "STREAM".

+-- Console History & Aliases Library --

+5. "HISTORY" (history.c and history.h): Text-line History and Aliases management helper functions for console applications.
+This is a standalone library, independent from "BASE", "STREAM", "SCREEN" or "PAGER".